The Minnesota Star Tribute has a bizarre story entitled Minnesota bill against female genital mutilation raises opposition.

 “When I read the bill, my heart sank,” Hassan said.
 “It criminalizes parents who don’t understand the legality of their actions and don’t have the ability to advocate for themselves.”

-I can understand having trouble with some arcane accounting regulations, or precisely how much weight you are allowed to tow behind a pickup truck, but it shouldn’t be too hard to remember that you can’t perform FGM on your daughter.
+I can understand having trouble with some arcane accounting regulations, or difficulty understanding precisely how much weight you are allowed to tow behind a pickup truck, but it shouldn’t be too hard to remember that you can’t perform FGM on your daughter.
 And what is this nonsense about not being able to advocate for themselves?
-The practice has been illegal in the state for a couple of decades, The best way a parent can advocate for him or herself is to avoid engaging in this practice.
+The practice has been illegal in the state for a couple of decades.
+The best way a parent can advocate for him or herself is to avoid engaging in this practice.

 And apparently there are more ways the community is being victimized: